 One of the best balsamic vinegar producers you’ll find in Modena is the Acetaia Pedroni, which also houses an exquisite restaurant.
 One other restaurant I’d highlight for the best food in Modena is La Francescana, which’s a really fancy, award-winning restaurant.
 The owner of La Francescana restaurant in Modena is Massimo Bottura, who is one of the most famous chefs in Italy.
 He’s also on the list of Le Chef magazine’s top 100 chefs in the world list!
 The other, for traditional food in Modena isTrattoria da Ermes.
 Trattoria da Ermes is very popular among the locals, so you’ll find this place visited mostly by Italians.
 It’s also very affordable!

+For those who love Italy, and looking for Italian gifts, a high-quality Aceto Balsamico can be a great option.
 If you’re looking for a food tour in Modena, you’ll find plenty of them.
 The earlier mentioned Taste Bologna has food tours in Modena as well.
 For more Modena, Italy food tours, here are some highlights from GetYourGuide.

 Modena food tour